rik0/blogracy/blogracy-vuze/README.md

 that updates the eclipse project with stuff coming from maven.
 Repeat this step when something changes in the pom file.

-Then, start Eclipse using src as workspace:
+Then, start Eclipse using blogracy as workspace:

 ```
-eclipse -data ~/src
+eclipse -data ~/src/blogracy/
 ```

 In Eclipse, choose "Import Existing Maven Project" from the "File" menu,